 Discovery of Petroleum

-The discovery and exploitation of petroleum in the 1870s led to a period of unprecedented prosperity and growth in the years prior to World War I but also created huge disparities in wealth between the largely European capitalists and the local Muslim work force.
+The discovery and exploitation of petroleum in the 1870s led to a period of unprecedented prosperity and growth in the years prior to World War I. However, it also created huge disparities in wealth between the largely European capitalists and the local Muslim work force.

 By 1900, the population of Baku increased from 10,000 to roughly 250,000 people as a result of worker migration from all over the Empire, Iran, and other places.
 The growth of Baku and the progression of an exploitative economy resulted in the emergence of an Azerbaijani nationalist intelligentsia that was educated and influenced by European and Ottoman ideas.

-Influential thinkers like Hasan bey Zardabi and Mirza Fatali Akhundov spurred a nationalist discourse and also rallied against poverty, ignorance, extremism and sought reforms in education and the emancipation of the dispossessed classes, including women.
+Influential thinkers like Hasan bey Zardabi and Mirza Fatali Akhundov spurred a nationalist discourse.
+They also rallied against poverty, ignorance, extremism and sought reforms in education and the emancipation of the dispossessed classes, including women.
 The financial support of philanthropist millionaires also bolstered the rise of an Azerbaijani middle-class.

 After decades of stagnation the extraction of oil began to gain momentum.
-The impact of Russian control was a more mechanised process of oil drilling and the Azerbaijani control of oil was opened up to long term leases to drill owners.
+The impact of Russian control was a more mechanised process of oil drilling.
+The Azerbaijani control of oil was opened up to long term leases to drill owners.
 Russia’s great reforms in 1870’s Baku went through major changes the inflow of industry and new revenue turned back into a major boom city and a new form of transportation.

-With the expansion of the oil industry Baku grew into a thorough urban centre in which no single ethnic element was predominant.
-The three largest population groups within Baku could be decided as the Russians, the Armenians and the Muslims.
+With the expansion of the oil industry, Baku became an ethnically mixed urban centre.
+The three largest population groups within Baku were the Russians, the Armenians and the Muslims, though no group dominated.

 Early 20th Century Class & Ethnic Tensions

-At the time of Tsarist Russia it was uncommon that class tensions were recorded due to the ideology of the communist society.
-The propaganda that there was not more than one class in society or religion(s) within The Russian Federation was an ideal that was not wholly true, especially in the Caucasus region.
+During Tsarist Russia it was uncommon that class tensions were recorded due to the ideology of the Communist society.
+The propaganda that there was not more than one class in society or religion(s) within The Russian Federation.
+However, this was an ideal that was not wholly true, especially in the Caucasus region.
+There were many changes that happened as a result of the ‘Oil Boom Baku’ in Azerbaijan.
+Not all were positive.
+Read more about the workers’ conditions and conflicts that arose here.

-The situation improved during 1906–1914, when a limited parliamentary system was introduced in Russia and Muslim MPs from Azerbaijan were actively promoting Azerbaijani interests.
+Following workers protests and riots at the turn of the century, the situation improved during 1906–1914.
+At this time a limited parliamentary system was introduced in Russia.
+Consequently, Muslim MPs from Azerbaijan were actively promoting Azerbaijani interests.

-After Russia became involved in World War I, social and economic tensions spiked again.
-The Russian Revolution ultimately led to the granting of rights to the local population of Azerbaijan and the granting of self-rule, but this autonomy also led to renewed ethnic conflict between Azerbaijanis and Armenians.
+However, after Russia became involved in World War I, social and economic tensions spiked again.
+The Russian Revolution ultimately led to the granting of rights and self-rule to the local population of Azerbaijan.
+This autonomy also led to renewed ethnic conflict between Azerbaijanis and Armenians.
+Read about this conflict more here.

 For further information, please read ‘Ethnic relations during the first oil boom’ by Parvin Ahanchi, Leading research fellow of Azerbaijan National Academy of Sciences: